jakopy/Instagram-Scrape-Project/README.md

 Overview
 =========

-This project is to create a instagram scraper and any tool to assist companies interested in finding market place influencers on instagram.
+This project is to create a instagram scraper and tools to assist companies interested in finding market place influencers on instagram.

 ==========
 What's Inside